Loner Life in Another World: Main characters

-The class representative, she is responsible and reliable, always trying to keep the other students in line and is constantly worried about Haruka, who is her childhood friend and for whom she has feelings for despite his "antics".
-Even though she (and all of the other girls) are exasperated by Haruka's poor communication skills, she and the other class members come to rely on and trust him for his strength and resourcefulness (plus the fact that he is far safer to be around than the Delinquents who had tried to dominate them).
+The class representative, she is responsible and reliable, always trying to keep the other students together and in line, and is constantly worried about Haruka, who is her childhood friend and for whom she has feelings for despite his "antics".
+Even though she (and all of the other girls) are exasperated by Haruka's poor communication skills and his constantly getting into dangerous situations, she and the other class members come to rely on and trust him for his strength and resourcefulness (plus the fact that he is far safer to be around than the Delinquents who had tried to dominate them).
 She also has the Skill "Hijack" (which can only be used by killing another Skill-owner), but will never use it; only Haruka and the Nerds know about her possessing this Skill.
 Another possible source of exasperation and frustration for her is that although she and the other girls (because of their higher/stronger Levels) assert that it's their duty to protect Haruka because of his low Level, he ends up protecting them instead.